MaoZiming/papers/Topics/1-basic-os/13-capriccio.md

     - Threads are hard to program (deadlocks, synchronization)
     - Poor thread support (portability, debugging)
 - Cons
+    - Many event systems invoke a method in another module by sending a "call" event and waiting for a "return" event in response
     - Readability is a huge thing!
-        - Programmer has difficulty to understand cause-effect when examining source code and when debugging
+        - Programmer has difficulty to understand cause-effect ("call", "return pairs) when examining source code and when debugging, and these "call" and "return" are in different parts of the code.
-        - Event systems hide the control flow through an application, making it difficult to understand cause and effect relation- ships when examining source code and when debugging.
     - Stack ripping
         - Creating these call/return pairs require the programmer to manually save and restore live state